PoignardAzur/poignardazur.github.io/drafts/02-druid-ecosystem.md

 **Link:** https://github.com/linebender/skribo

-**Summary:** A library provising low-level text formatting services; intended to be a thin layer around [harfbuzz](https://harfbuzz.github.io/), and as such to provide low-level text shaping.
+**Summary:** A library providing low-level text formatting services; intended to be a thin layer around [harfbuzz](https://harfbuzz.github.io/), and as such to provide low-level text shaping.

 **Status:** Discontinued.